stut/stut.net/_posts/2009-05-29-php-job-queue.markdown

 To get this to do something useful we configure it to run via cron every <em>n</em> minutes where <em>n</em> depends upon the anticipated size of your job queue.
 For example running it every minute will automatically scale it up to 60 concurrent jobs at any one time.
 Running it every 5 minutes will reduce this to 12, and so on.
 There's also nothing stopping you putting more than one line into the crontab so it runs two processes every minute which increases concurrent processors to 120.

 Assuming your job queue is network accessible this system also scales across multiple machines with minimal changes.
-In fact the only change that's required it to incorporate a machine identified into the <em>processor_pid</em> field.
+In fact the only change that's required it to incorporate a machine identifier into the <em>processor_pid</em> field.
 This could be as simple as <em>&lt;machine&gt;_&lt;pid&gt;</em>; the key thing is that it's guaranteed to be unique to a given process across your entire infrastructure.

 <h3>Crashed jobs</h3>